tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 16 bytes long,
 as in ``X'8e3b281b78ad4410bfe954806a586a90'``. |br|
 The chart does not show To|From SCALAR because the conversions depend on the type of the value, not the type of the column definition.
-Explicit cast to SCALAR is allowed but has no effect, the result data type is always the same as the original data type.
+Explicit cast to SCALAR is always allowed.
-But comparisons of values of different types are allowed if the definition is SCALAR.

 ..  note::